vmware/container-service-extension/docs/KNOWN_ISSUES.md

 ---

 ### CSE UI plugin grays out some OrgVDC(s) in the Create Cluster Wizard
-If Enterprise PKS integartion with CSE is enabled then the OrgVDCs need to be explicitly enabled for native cluster deployment.
-Unfortunately CSE UI is unable to figure out whether Enterprise PKS is enabled or not in the system and falls back to the displayed behavior even if there is no Enterprise PKS in the stack.
+By default, OrgVDCs are available for Native cluster deployment in the absence of Enterprise PKS in CSE.
+Unfortunately, CSE UI Plugin exhibits a behavior where it expects OrgVDCs to be explicitly enabled for Native cluster deployment.

-*Workaround:* - Enable the OrgVDC explicitly for native k8 cluster depliyment via the following command
+*Workaround:* - Enable the OrgVDC explicitly for nativecluster deployment via the following command
 ```sh
 >vcd cse ovdc enable [ovdc name] -k 'native' -o [Org Name]
 ```
+---
+### Re-registering 2.6.0 GA CSE UI plugin with vCD doens't work properly
+If the beta version of CSE UI plugin is already registered with vCD, trying to upgrade it via `cse` cli or vCD UI will fail.
+Right now, the only way to update the UI plugin is to deregister/delete it and then re-install using the new zip file.

+Additionally, the provider will need to re-publish the plugin to all the tenants that were given access to the CSE UI plugin.

 ---
 ### Fresh installation of CSE 2.5.1 or below via `pip install` is broken